 In QlikView, as well as in Qlik Sense, there are numerous places where you can enter texts or expressions: In text objects, as measures in charts, as labels of objects, in variables, etc. If you start the text with an equals sign, this tells QlikView that “here comes a formula”.
-So, QlikView evaluates the string and calculates the expression instead of just treating is a text constant.
+So, QlikView evaluates the string and calculates the expression instead of just treating it as a text constant.

 Sometimes you must to use an equals sign, and sometimes not.
 But how can you know whether you must use an equals sign or not?